Associate Degree in General Studies Pattern I

 Associate in Arts Degree in General Studies Pattern I, with an Area of Emphasis

-This pattern provides an opportunity to earn an Associate in Arts (AA) in General Studies with an area of emphasis.
+This pattern provides an opportunity to earn an Associate in Arts (AA) in General Studies with an Area of Emphasis.
 This degree covers a broad area of study and is intended for students who may not be planning to transfer to a four-year university or who may need to explore possibilities before committing themselves to a major.

 Requirements for the Associate in Arts (AA) Degree in General Studies Pattern I